 WHO ADMINISTERS SOCIAL SECURITY APPEALS

-The Office of Hearings Operations (OHO) (formerly the Office of Disability Adjudication and Review (ODAR)) administers the appeals process for the Social Security Administration (SSA) and is responsible for holding Administrative Law Judge (ALJ) hearings and issuing decisions in appeals that claimants bring against the Social Security Administration.
-Administrative Law Judges are paid by the Social Security Administration, but their decision making authority is independent of SSA.
+The Office of Hearings Operations (OHO) (formerly the Office of Disability Adjudication and Review (ODAR)) administers the appeals process for holding Administrative Law Judge (ALJ) hearings and issuing decisions in appeals that claimants bring against the Social Security Administration.
+Administrative Law Judges are paid by the Social Security Administration, but their decision-making authority is independent of SSA.

 A Summary of the Social Security Appeals Process

 An applicant or beneficiary of any of the Social Security programs (Social Security Retirement and Survivors Insurance, Social Security Disability Insurance, or Supplemental Security Income) has the right to appeal any determination or decision the Social Security Administration (SSA) makes on initial eligibility or ongoing entitlement for benefits or on a finding of an overpayment or the overpayment amount.

 There are three levels of administrative review, the first level is called a reconsideration.
 If the individual disagrees with the reconsideration determination, s/he can file a hearing before an Administrative Law Judge (ALJ).
 Finally, if s/he disagrees with an ALJ decision, s/he may file a request for review with the Appeals Council.
 Once these steps have been exhausted, s/he can file a judicial review in federal court.

 Informal advocacy is the process of calling, writing and/or dealing with the local Social Security district office on behalf of an applicant/beneficiary on a case by case basis.
 By dealing directly with the local SSA district office and working up the chain of command, an advocate may improve an individual’s position or solve the problem without formal intervention.
 For an overview of informal advocacy procedures refer to Advocacy, Informal Advocacy.